tarmstrong/poutine_maker/tutorial/part1.md

 ## Step 2: Tell Drupal about your field widget with `hook_field_widget_info()`

-Next we need to tell Drupal about your custom widget.
-This will allow Drupal to display your field on the Manage Fields tab of a fieldable entity (e.g. a Basic Page) like this:
+Next, we need to tell Drupal about your custom widget.
+This will tell Drupal to add your field to the list of possible field types on the Manage Fields tab of each fieldable entity (e.g. each content type).
+This will allow users to make use of your field, like this:

 ![Adding a field](create%20field.png)